Chairman of the Board of Trustees

 OUR STORY

-Bright Light Projects (BLP) was founded in 2012 through a musical solidarity collaboration, Houston Against Violence,” written and directed by Jerry Cleo (DJ SKEEPEER).
-Emerging amid the Boko Haram attacks in Africa and the Boston Marathon Bombing, this project, endorsed by Houston Mayor Annise Parker, united 28 artists from 25 countries to denounce violence and champion peace.
-Through the power of music, BLP harnessed creativity to spark social change and lay the groundwork for sustainable development.
+Bright Light Projects (BLP) was founded in 2012 through “Houston Against Violence,” a powerful musical solidarity collaboration written and directed by Jerry Cleo (DJ SKEEPEER).
+Born amid the Boko Haram attacks in Africa and the Boston Marathon bombing, this project, endorsed by Houston Mayor Annise Parker, united 28 artists from 25 countries to denounce violence and champion peace.
+Through music’s unifying power, we sparked creativity as a catalyst for social change and laid the foundation for sustainable development.

 THE AMAZING PEOPLE BEHIND BLP